-Appendix 2-Considerations for point-of-care manufacture of personalized medical devices
+Appendix 3-Considerations for point-of-care manufacture of medical devices

-Healthcare institutions or healthcare professionals may be involved in manufacturing of personalized medical devices for use in treating their patients.
+HCFs or healthcare professionals may be involved in manufacturing of medical devices, including PMDs, for use in treating their patients.
 Medical device manufacturing usually occurs under appropriate quality management systems, and in regulated manufacturing facilities.
-Under the GHTF model, it is recognized that regulatory oversight of medical device manufacturers is an important factor in ensuring safety and performance of medical devices.
-For this reason, there should also be oversight of manufacturing that is occurring in alternative locations such as at the point of care.
+Under the GHTF model, it is recognized that appropriate regulatory oversight of medical device manufacturers is an important factor in ensuring safety and performance of medical devices.
+For this reason, there should also be an oversight of manufacturing that is occurring in alternative locations such as at the POC.

-Traditionally, point-of-care manufacturing has been limited in scope; however, advances in technology have enabled the manufacture of more complex, higher-risk personalized medical devices by healthcare professionals (on a routine basis) without the usual requirements and oversight that traditional manufacturers are typically subject to.
+Traditionally, POC manufacturing has been limited in scope; however, advances in technology have enabled the manufacture of more complex, higher-risk medical devices including PMDs by healthcare professionals (on a routine basis) without the usual requirements and oversight that traditional manufacturers are typically subject to.

-Oversight of healthcare institutions and healthcare professionals varies in different jurisdictions around the world, from full regulation of them as regulated entities (as traditional manufacturers), through to pathways that allow for exemption under certain criteria (for example, when personalized medical devices are manufactured at recognized healthcare institutions or by recognized healthcare professionals).
+Oversight of HCFs and healthcare professionals varies in different jurisdictions around the world, from full regulation of them as regulated entities (as traditional manufacturers), through to pathways that allow for exemption under certain criteria (for example, when medical devices including PMDs are manufactured at HCFs or by recognized healthcare professionals).

-The following sub-sections in this Appendix include recommendations for three possible approaches that regulators might choose to implement for regulatory oversight of manufacturers of personalized medical devices at the point-of-care.
+The following sub-sections in this Appendix include recommendations for three possible approaches that regulators might choose to implement for regulatory oversight of medical device manufacturing at or near the POC.
 These are:

 - 1. Manufacturing under special arrangements - 2.
-Medical Device Production Systems - 3.
+Using Medical Device Production Systems - 3.
 Fully regulated manufacturing (as per the GHTF/IMDRF model)

-1. Manufacturing under special arrangements
+Manufacturing under special arrangements

-Some jurisdictions apply different regulatory frameworks (such as exemptions or special provisions) for medical device manufacturing undertaken in healthcare institutions, or by healthcare professionals, as compared to manufacturing undertaken by traditional manufacturers.
+Some jurisdictions apply different regulatory frameworks (such as exemptions or special provisions) for medical device manufacturing undertaken in HCF, or by healthcare professionals, as compared to manufacturing undertaken by traditional manufacturers.
 The different frameworks tend to be limited to medical devices intended to address indispensable clinical needs within specific institutions or their network of subsidiary or partner institutions.

-Any exemptions for manufacturing within a healthcare institute should not apply to establishments primarily claiming to pursue health interests or healthy lifestyles, such as gyms, spas, wellness and fitness centers, or to establishments focused on beauty treatments such as cosmetic clinics.
+Any exemptions for manufacturing within a HCF should not apply to establishments primarily claiming to pursue health interests or healthy lifestyles, such as gyms, spas, wellness, and fitness centers, or to establishments focused on beauty treatments such as cosmetic clinics.